browserslist/browserslist/README.md

 ### Full List

-You can specify the versions by queries (case insensitive):
+You can specify the browser and Node.js versions by queries (case insensitive):

-* `> 5%`: versions selected by global usage statistics.
+* `> 5%`: browsers versions selected by global usage statistics.
   `>=`, `<` and `<=` work too.
 * `> 5% in US`: uses USA usage statistics.
 It accepts [two-letter country code].
 * `> 5% in alt-AS`: uses Asia region usage statistics.
 List of all region codes